btch/bazarr-qc/README.md

 - `extract_sync_offsets.py`: Main Python script that performs offset-extraction, blacklisting and language checks.
 - `postprocess.sh`: Bash wrapper that passes arguments from Bazarr and triggers the Python script.

+---

+## Trash-guides

+I know trash-guides recommends not syncing subs with a high score (might put your good synced subs offset), in my experience I have not had an issue with this.